Tillerino/scruse/README.md

 ## Exotic use cases

-Obviously, Scruse is not complete in any sense, and you may reach the limits of the core functionality.
+Obviously, Jagger is not complete in any sense, and you may reach the limits of the core functionality.
-In this section, we show some ways to get your own functionality into scruse.
+In this section, we show some ways to get your own functionality into jagger.

 ### Custom implementation